 Just like any other piece of equipment, it’s true that you’ll need to call up a local HVAC repair company to service the system and keep it operating properly — but not using your air conditioner at all doesn’t mean that the system can last forever.
 The average life of an HVAC unit is about 15 years, but if you don’t clean it or use it often, it’s likely that a lot of dust and dirt will collect in the air filter and the ductwork.
 This is bad — not just because it will make your HVAC unit work overtime and use up more energy, but also because the dust, dirt, and pollens that collect may affect your health quite a bit.
 Only about 42% of American homeowners have their HVAC units inspected regularly, even though more than 60% of households have at least one air conditioner.
 The best way to keep your system operating safely and efficiently — no matter how often you use it — is to have it inspected at least twice a year by a trusted HVAC repair service.

-Now we’re asking our readers for some help: you’ve heard some of the most common myths about air conditioning and HVAC repairs, but you definitely haven’t heard them all, and maybe you even have a couple questions of your own about other “helpful hints” you’ve heard about.
+Now we’re asking our readers for some help: you’ve heard some of the most common myths about air conditioning and HVAC repairs, but you definitely haven’t heard them all, and maybe you even have a couple of questions of your own about other “helpful hints” you’ve heard about.
 Feel free to visit the comments section below and share any thoughts or questions you have!